ickb/proposal/README.md

 - average populated: from minimal to no withdrawal fees;
 - over-populated: from no fees to incentives;

+## Periphery Layer

+### Taking Care of User Needs

+The Core Layer of the Protocol defines a solid way to exchange between CKB and CKB++ in fixed blocks, while the Incentivization Layer takes care of making this exchange liquid.

+The standard deposit size makes already very easy for most users to exchange back and forth between CKB and CKB++, but naturally there are two under-served categories of users:

+- big depositors, those with a capital more than hundred times the standard deposit size.
+These users would need to spend a lot of time manually choosing the timing for each standard deposit;
+- small depositors, those with a capital smaller than the standard deposit size.
+These users would need to rely on secondary markets.

+On side we have defined a Protocol essentially by excluding ideas not compatible with NervosDAO substrate, on the other we have these very legit user needs.

+The Periphery Layer addresses these user needs, making the the Protocol handy to use irrespective of user capital size and location.

 ## 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇 WORK IN PROGRESS 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇

-## Periphery Layer

-### Periphery Layer Overview
+### Periphery Layer's Technology

+Basically we need technology that can interface user needs to the Protocol.

+Focus solely on limit orders, maybe with automatic switch to the other side, rebalanced by bot

+This is achieved by using a combination of on-chain and off-chain components.

+As for the Core, the Incentivization Layer of the Protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
+This Layer exist as the Protocol needs to incentivize a well time distributed deposit pool and needs to dis-incentivize actions that leads to the opposite.
+Since direct access to the Core Layer is disabled this layer cannot be bypassed.

 - CKB/CKB++ limit orders platform on L1 + arbitrage bot
-- CKB/CKB++ limit orders & Uniswap alike AMM on L2  + arbitrage bot
+- CKB/CKB++ limit orders on L2  + arbitrage bot
 - deposits too BIG can (but don't need to) use limit orders.
 An arbitrage bot takes care of exchange them gradually
-- deposits too SMALL are better served by AMM.
+- deposits too SMALL are better served by secondary markets.
 An arbitrage bot takes care of keeping the price balanced

 ### Path to Sustainability

 - Bot & limit orders fees leads to a future where I can maintain and upgrade the services offered
 - Fees can be managed by DAO or directly by me
 - DAO could happen [similarly to this](https://genesysgo.medium.com/the-comprehensive-guide-to-genesysgo-and-the-shdw-ido-278b90d3186c) (thanks Sebastien for nominating it months ago), but would carry a big development overhead;
-- Directly managed by me: it's still decentralized as anyone can write a bot to arbitrage between the core and limit orders & AMM contracts.
+- Directly managed by me: it's still decentralized as anyone can write a bot to arbitrage between the core and limit orders.
 Alternatively a third party can design a totally independent system to interface users and the core protocol, as the core is totally independent from me.

 ## Road-Map & Incentives